 TWI can offer this service to members for:

 - Business continuity when your equipment is not available

 - Pre-production work

 Examples of current project work being supported by the facilities include a CRP project investigating the heat treatment of AM materials as well as another CRP project investigating vacuum brazing of ceramic to metals, a PhD investigating the effect of hydrogen partial pressure on brazing and an EPSRC project investigating the use of high entropy alloys for brazing.

-The heat treatment facilities are supported by TWIs extensive range of state of the art characterisation and testing facilities such as:
+Our heat treating service facilities are supported by a wide range of state of the art characterisation and testing facilities such as:

 - Tensile testing

 - Micro hardness testing